Asher Faerstein, MEd, RP

 I will provide a receipt following each session which you can submit to your insurance provider for reimbursement.
 I recommend reviewing the details of your policy before we begin to ensure services with a Registered Psychotherapist will be covered.

-I offer a free initial consultation (either by phone or by videoconference call) of up to 30 minutes.
-This is an opportunity for us to introduce ourselves, talk about how we might work together, and help us determine if I’m the right psychotherapist for you.
+I offer a free initial consultation (either by phone or by videoconference call) of up to 20 minutes.
+This is an opportunity for us to introduce ourselves, talk about how we might work together, and help us determine if I’m the right therapist for you.

-• Virtual sessions are available for anyone who prefers to meet this way, either exclusively online or in combination with in person sessions as is convenient.
+Currently all sessions are conducted online.
 Virtual sessions take place on Jane– a secure, remote video and audio conferencing platform.
 I offer virtual video and telephone therapy services for Canadian residents living in Ontario, British Columbia, Saskatchewan, Manitoba, Newfoundland, Yukon, Northwest Territories, and Nunavut.

 At the outset of our work, we will talk about how frequently you would like to have sessions.
 In the beginning, it is often a good idea to attend therapy with some regularity, e.g. to have a session once a week or once every two weeks.
 As time goes on and you “build the muscles” developed through our work, you may need less frequent appointments.
 It’s always up to you.